Today we finally put the matter to rest: is cannabis safer than alcohol?

 It should be noted that these benefits are limited to those who drink in moderation.
 Heavy drinking is linked to depression, dementia, cardiovascular issues, and liver damage.
 Even still, experts say there is basically no safe level of alcohol consumption, as even light drinking can contribute to the development of certain cancers.
 Also, unlike cannabis, alcohol is a physically-addictive substance, making it even harder to quit once addicted.

 On top of that, alcohol is more likely to make your behaviour unsafe.
-The tendency for people to engage in risky conduct is well-chronicled.
+The tendency for people to engage in risky conduct when drunk is well-chronicled.
 Some examples include criminal behaviour, unsafe sex, and driving under the influence.
 Of course, it’s better to not have cannabis or alcohol before driving.
 However, drunk driving is far more dangerous, with some experts noting that high driving (while still unsafe) is safer than drunk driving.